-The term "network softwarization" is introduced to describe the view of 5G systems with the notion of programmable software defined infrastructure.
+The term "network softwarization" is introduced to describe the view of 5G networks with the notion of programmable software defined infrastructure.

-The basic capability provide by "network softwarization" is "Slicing" as defined in [ITU-T Y.3011], [ITU-T Y.3012].
+The basic capability provide by "network softwarization" is "slicing" as defined in [8] and [9].
 Slicing allows logically isolated network partitions (LINP) to exist in an infrastructure.
-Considering the wide variety of application domains to be supported by 5G systems, it is necessary to extend the concept of slicing to cover a wider range of use cases than those targeted by NFV/SDN technologies, and a number of issues are to be addressed on how to compose and manage slices created on top of the infrastructure.
+Considering the wide variety of application domains to be supported by 5G, it is necessary to extend the concept of slicing to cover a wider range of use cases than those targeted by NFV/SDN technologies, and a number of issues are to be addressed on how to compose and manage slices created on top of the infrastructure.

-Fig. 12.2-1 Network softwarization view of 5G systems
+Fig. 12.2-1 Network softwarization view of 5G networks

-Fig.12.2-1 illustrates the network softwarization view of 5G systems, which consists of a couple of slices created on a physical infrastructure and a "network management and orchestration" box.
+Fig.12.2-1 illustrates the network softwarization view of 5G networks, which consists of a couple of slices created on a physical infrastructure and a "network management and orchestration" box.
 A slice is a collection of virtualized or physical network functions connected by links, and it constitutes a networked system.
 In this figure, the slice A consists of a radio access network (RAN), a mobile packet core, an UE (User Equipment)/device and a cloud, each of which are a collection of virtualized or physical network functions.
 Note that the entities in Fig.12.2-1 are described symbolically: links are not described for simplicity.
 The box "network management and orchestration" manages the life cycle of slices: creation, update and deletion.
-It also manages the physical infrastructure and virtual resources, abstraction of physical ones.
-The physical infrastructure consists of computation and storage resources that include UEs/devices (e.g. sensors) and data centers, and network resources that include RATs, MFH, MBH and Transport.
+It also manages the physical infrastructure and virtual resources via abstraction of physical ones.
+The physical infrastructure consists of computation and storage resources that include UEs/devices (e.g. sensors) and data centers, and network resources that include RATs (Radio Access Technologies), MFH (Mobile FrontHaul), MBH (Mobile BackHaul) and Transport.
 It should be noted that both computation/storage resources and network resources are distributed and are available for virtualized network functions wherever required.